Puma Ecology and Conservation Easement Tour

 About the event…

-Over two nights at Hermosa, participants will explore puma habitat through guided hikes and landscape interpretation, learning how to read the land like a lion by searching for tracks, scat, scrapes, and other signs of presence.
-Along the way, we’ll discuss how conservation easements work, why land protection matters, and how conserved lands can support wildlife movement, ecological health, and long-term stewardship.
+Over two nights at Hermosa, participants will explore puma habitat through guided hikes, learning to read the landscape through tracks, scat, scrapes, and other signs of presence.
+Discussions in the field will highlight puma ecology, predator behavior, and human–wildlife coexistence, as well as how conservation easements protect land and support long-term ecological health.

 May 8th - 10th: